PokkeFe/py-mandelbrot-explorer/README.md

 # py-mandelbrot-explorer
 Mandelbrot explorer built in a couple of hours on Pyglet.
-Could be hella optimized.
+Could be optimized.

 ## Todo
 - Optimize this bad boy